mattwarren/mattwarren.github.io/_posts/2014-11-01-the-stack-overflow-tag-engine-part-1.md

 layout: post
 title: The Stack Overflow Tag Engine – Part 1
 comments: true
-tags: [indexing, lucene, stackoverflow, stackoverflow]
+tags:
+- indexing
+- lucene
+- stackoverflow
 ---

 I've added a <a href="http://mattwarren.org/resources/" target="_blank">**Resources**</a> and <a href="http://mattwarren.org/speaking/" target="_blank">**Speaking**</a> page to my site, check them out if you want to learn more.